ArtemDan91/spotify-listening-analysis-with-sql/README.md

 - Adding clustering on `artist_name` further reduced data processed from 284.10 KB to 267.19 KB.

-- The small dataset size may explain why partitioning and clustering did not reduce execution time.
+- Partitioning and clustering reduced the amount of data processed, but did not reduce query cost or execution time because the dataset is small.

 ### Project Structure